Need Help? Let's Talk

 We covered all the main sights, and the guide was very knowledgeable.
 It was an enjoyable trek – I recommend a Homestay tour to experience the ‘real Nepal.’
 It is rather than a commercial trek packed with tourists.
 But given, the facilities are fundamental.
 The views are spectacular, and our guide caters to all options and areas).

 Our guide and porter looked after us as if we were family.
 At every lodge, they made sure we had everything we needed.
-They always invited us to eat in the kitchen while many other tourists ate in the dining area.
+They always invited us to eat in the kitchen while other tourists ate in the dining area.
 We get insight into mountain life, which was what we were after.

 The itinerary was suitable, with a good balance of walking time, rest for lunch, and time to relax in the evenings.
 Nice feel to this company.
 Puru is reliable, efficient, and professional; we would travel with them again.